X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Numerical predictions of the soft X--ray emission

-Figure~\ref{fig:THERMO} illustrates the averaged radial profiles of gas density, temperature, and metal abundance for our three main cluster mass bins.
+Figure~\ref{fig:THERMO} illustrates the averaged radial profiles of the gas density, temperature, and metal abundance for our three main cluster mass bins.
 The top left panel displays the mean density within spherical radial shells centered on the clusters.
-We found that the radial density of WARM gas are significantly influenced by cluster mass.
-Compared to high-mass clusters, low-mass clusters contain denser WARM gas within approximately the virial radius, with a different behavior beyond it.
-The radius where the WARM density becomes higher that HOT gas density occurs at about $r=0.9 \ r_{200}$ for $M_1$, $1.3 \ r_{200}$ for $M_2$, and $2.1 \ r_{200}$ for $M_3$, showing that the hot ICM dominates the cluster region out to larger radii for more massive clusters.
-In the top right panel, we can see that there is no dependence of WARM temperature on cluster mass, unlike for the hot ICM gas.
-As expected and observationally well established, clusters with higher masses have hotter ICM temperatures compared to lower mass ones, due to their deeper gravitational wells, which also naturally accounts for the faster transition from HOT-to-WARM in lower mass clusters.
-In the bottom left panel, the WARM gas exhibits significantly higher metal abundance than the ICM, with a radial gradient starting from near-Solar levels at the center and decreasing to approximately 10\% Solar at the virial radius.
-Beyond this radius, the WARM phase shows considerably sub-Solar abundance.
-The metallicity profile aligns with findings from the TNG-Cluster Simulation \citep{Nelson2023}, indicating minor sensitivity to halo mass and achieving about $0.4 \ Z_{\odot}$ in the cluster centers.
-Comparisons between our simulated density, temperature, and metallicity profiles and both observations and other simulations were presented in \paperOne, showing good agreement.
+We found that the radial density of the WARM gas is significantly affected by the cluster mass.
+Compared to high-mass clusters, low-mass clusters contain denser WARM gas within approximately the virial radius, and the behavior beyond it is different.
+The radius at which the WARM density becomes higher than the HOT gas density occurs at about $r=0.9 \ r_{200}$ for $M_1$, at $1.3 \ r_{200}$ for $M_2$, and at $2.1 \ r_{200}$ for $M_3$.
+This shows that the hot ICM dominates the cluster region out to larger radii for more massive clusters.
+The top right panel shows that the WARM temperature does not depend on the cluster mass, unlike for the hot ICM gas.
+As expected and well established observationally, clusters with higher masses have hotter ICM temperatures than lower mass clusters because their gravitational wells are deeper.
+This also naturally accounts for the faster transition from HOT to WARM in lower-mass clusters.
+The metal abundance in the WARM gas in the bottom left panel is significantly higher than in the ICM.
+The radial gradient starts from near solar levels at the center and decreases to approximately 10\% solar at the virial radius.
+Beyond this radius, the abundance in the WARM phase is subsolar.
+The metallicity profile agrees with findings from the TNG-Cluster Simulation \citep{Nelson2023}, which indicated a minor sensitivity to the halo mass and achieved about $0.4 \ Z_{\odot}$ in the cluster centers.
+Comparisons between our simulated density, temperature, and metallicity profiles and the observations and other simulations were presented in \paperOne.
+The results agreed well. \\

-The X--ray surface brightness is proportional to the square of the density, and thus, it is highly sensitive to inhomogeneities of the emitting phases.
+The X--ray surface brightness is proportional to the square of the density.
+It is thus highly sensitive to inhomogeneities in the emitting phases.
 The radial profiles of the clumpiness factor of the various phases is defined as